 In addition to engaging in a cheap and mean shot, Colmes simply made up the notion that the Santorums had brought the baby home for their other children "to play with."

 The next day, Eugene Robinson, Pulitzer-Prize winning left-wing columnist for The Washington Post, said on MSNBC, Santorum is "not a little weird.
 He's really weird.
 Some of his positions he's taken are just so weird that I think some Republicans are going to be off-put.
+Not everybody is going to be down, for example, with the story of how he and his wife handled the stillborn child whose body they took home to kind of sleep with and introduce to the rest of the family.
+It's a very weird story."

 Four times Robinson calls Santorum "weird," using the story about the death of the child as evidence.
 He was wrong on an important detail — the child was not "stillborn."
 And, like Colmes, he made up a mocking detail — that they took the child home "to kind of sleep with."